Madera County Small Claims Court, California

 What is the most a person can sue for in Madera County Small Claims Court?

 All cases must be filed by a certain deadline called the statute of limitations.
-The statute of limitations is a legal term that means the time someone has to file a claim.
+Statute of limitations is a legal term for the deadline to file a case.
 The time limit varies depending on the type of the case.
-If the case involves personal injury to you, the case must be filed within two years of the injury or two years of when you first learned of the injury.
-(A minor has two years from his or her eighteenth birthday).
+If the plaintiff suffered personal injury, the statute is two years from the injury (or when you learned of the injury).
+(A child has two years from the date of his or her eighteenth birthday to file a case).
 If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
-If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
-If you were the victim of fraud, you have three years from when you first learn of the fraud to file your case.
-It can be very difficult to find out when the statute of limitations begins to run.
-It is better to file sooner, rather than later, and let the judge decide.
+If a written contract was broken, you have three years from when the agreement was broken.
+If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
+It is often difficult to find out when it is too late to file.
+It is better to file your case sooner, and let the judge decide, rather than later and lose having your case heard.